Napa County's COVID-19 prognosis continues to improve, supervisors told

 Supervisors urged people to continue to practice social distancing, wear face coverings in public, wash hands often and avoid up-close mixing with people from other households.

-“We’ve been at six months,” Supervisor Alfredo Pedroza said.
+“We’ve been at this six months,” Supervisor Alfredo Pedroza said.
 “Fatigue does set in.”

 These phone-in speakers wanted an end to such mandates as having people wear face coverings in public — in fact, some weren’t in the board chamber because the county requires people there to do so.
 The county continued delivering the opposite message.